 If you don’t fancy drinking al fresco, the ultimate winter destination has to be The Rummer, where you can enjoy a mulled wine in front of their roaring fire (they also do a fine line in whisky and rum cocktails if you fancy something a bit stronger).

-You can also find some tasty mulled wine at The Library on Cheltenham Road (they also do a red wine flight if you’re not into hot booze), The Old Bookshop in Bedminster and Corks at Cargo, who are serving mulled wine with a dash of port (£4) Friday-Sunday every weekend in the lead up to Christmas.
+You can also find some tasty mulled wine at The Old Bookshop in Bedminster and Corks at Cargo, who are serving mulled wine with a dash of port (£4) Friday-Sunday every weekend in the lead up to Christmas.